Car finance comparator (PCP vs HP vs personal loan)

 What happens if I exceed the mileage limit on a PCP agreement?

 PCP agreements include an annual mileage allowance, typically set at the start of the agreement at a level such as 8,000, 10,000, or 12,000 miles per year.
 If the car is returned at the end of the agreement and the total mileage exceeds the agreed allowance, an excess mileage charge is applied for every mile above the limit.
-The charge varies by provider and vehicle but is commonly between 3p and 12p per mile.
-On a 3-year agreement with a 10,000 mile allowance, exceeding by 5,000 miles per year would incur a charge on 15,000 excess miles, which could cost between £450 and £1,800.
+The charge varies by provider and vehicle but is commonly between 3p and 30p per mile, with premium vehicles typically at the higher end.
+On a 3-year agreement with a 10,000 mile allowance, exceeding by 5,000 miles per year would incur a charge on 15,000 excess miles, which could cost between £450 and £4,500.

 The excess mileage charge only applies if the car is returned.
 If the balloon is paid and the car is kept, the mileage is irrelevant to the finance agreement (though it affects the car’s market value).
 For drivers who consistently exceed 12,000 miles per year, PCP may not be the most cost-effective structure because the excess charges can erode or eliminate the monthly payment advantage.
 HP and personal loans carry no mileage restrictions, so the total cost is fixed regardless of how many miles the car covers.
 This is a practical consideration that the tool does not model directly but is worth factoring into the decision alongside the financial comparison.